Emrion/bin-upgrade/README.md

 It has three features:
 - Comment out selected lines in the config files (and uncomment them once the upgrade is finished).
 - Execute some commands of your choice at a given stage of the procedure (also called "hooks").
-- In case of major upgrade, execute `pkg-static -f upgrade` and propose to remove old shared files.
+- In case of major upgrade, execute `pkg-static -f upgrade` and propose to remove old shared files (unless -p option is selected).

 It needs a configuration file where you put your actions (see bin-upgrade.conf.example).